ymgupta/lorawan-stack/DEVELOPMENT.md

 127.0.0.1    my-tenant.localhost # if you want to test an alternative tenant
 ```

-5. Start an development instance of The Things Stack
+5. Start a development instance of The Things Enterprise Stack

 a.
 Single-tenant